neoscalc/ThorPT/README.md

     - initial file
     - examples for modelling

-Before starting, make sure you have executed all cells in the "install_ThorPT" Jupyter notebook!
+Before you start, make sure that you have followed all the steps and executed all the cells in the "install_ThorPT" Jupyter notebook!
 Now, before running ThorPT, you have to declare the working directory of the theriak executable in your theriak-domino directory.
-To do this, use and open the file "_init_.txt" which is included in the released package you downloaded from github (in the folder DataFiles).
+To do this, use and open the file "_init_.txt" which is included in the released package you downloaded from github (in the DataFiles folder).
 Edit the first line after "Theriak:".
 Here you have to write the path to the directory of the working "theriak" version you have.
 It is located in the folder where the theriak executable of theriak-domino is located.
-For the version from 06.06.2023 this is usually the "programs" folder of the software.
+For the version from 22.02.2024 this is usually the "programs" folder of the software.

 # 1.2 Manual installation to your python environment
 # 1.2.1 Install the package